Anti-Serb riots in Sarajevo: Newspapers and diplomats

 The Catholic and official press in Sarajevo inflamed riots by publishing hostile anti-Serb pamphlets and rumours that claimed that Serbs carried hidden bombs.
 Sarajevo newspapers reported that riots against ethnic Serb civilians, and their property resembled "the aftermath of Russian pogroms".
 On 29 June, a conservative newspaper from Vienna reported, "Sarajevo looks like the scene of a pogrom".
 According to some reports, the police in Sarajevo permitted the riots to occur.
 Some reports state that Austro-Hungarian authorities stood by while Sarajevo Serbs were killed and their property burned.
 The anti-Serb riots had an important effect on the position of the Russian Empire.
 A Russian newspaper reported that "the responsibility for the events is not on Serbia but on those who pushed Austria into Bosnia so Russia's moral obligation is to protect the Slavic people of Bosnia and Herzegovina from the German yoke".
 According to Milorad Ekmečić, one Russian report stated that more than 1,000 houses and shops were destroyed in Sarajevo.

 The Italian consul in Sarajevo stated that the events had been financed by the Austro-Hungarian government.
 The German consul, described as being "anything but a friend of Serbs", reported that Sarajevo was experiencing its own St. Bartholomew's Day massacre.

 Aftermath

-Two Serbs, Pero Prijavić and Nikola Nožičić, died some days later as a result of the injuries that they had sustained after bring beaten.
+Two Serbs, Pero Prijavić and Nikola Nožičić, died some days later as a result of the injuries that they had sustained after being beaten.
 Fifty people were treated at Sarajevo hospitals as a result of the two-day rioting.
 A Croat, who was shot by a Serb defending his brothers' spice shop, also died.
 A Muslim committed suicide over rumours that a bomb had been found in his possession.
 Whole stocks of goods as well as monies from Serb shops and homes were gone from the plundering.
 The devastation left a profound impact on Serb-owned business and industry given the minority Sarajevo Serb population's prominence in those areas.